olayinka3405/Data-Driven-Decision-Making-A-Deep-Dive-into-Online-Customer-Transactions/README.md

-# Data-Driven-Decision-Making-A-Deep-Dive-into-Online-Customer-Transactions
+# Data-Driven-Decision-Making-Customer-Transaction-Snapshot
-Analysis of an Online Store_Customer Transaction dataset (2019-2021)
+Analysis of an Online Store Customer Transaction dataset (2019-2021)

 The primary objective of this project was to extract actionable insights that could inform strategic decision-making within the e-commerce domain.